KevGildea/KinePose/6DOF/README.md

 ## To Do:
 1. Document the formatting of user inputs, and outputs.
 2. Add user options for smoothing (user-defined, and informed by function value).
+3. Fix threading issue.
+4. Optional input of a custom pose.